-The following table summarizes the new plan benefits to be received by participants under the LTIP as a result of the proposed amendment and restatement, as of April 20, 2021.
-The service awards and performance awards listed below were granted in 2021, subject to stockholder approval of the proposed amendment and restatement of the LTIP.
+The following table summarizes the new plan benefits to be received by participants under the LTIP as a result of the proposed amendment and restatement, as of April 25, 2023.
+The service awards and performance awards listed below were granted in 2023, subject to stockholder approval of the proposed amendment and restatement of the LTIP.
 Because awards under the LTIP are discretionary and are not subject to set benefits or amounts, the table below does not include any awards that may be granted in the future to participants under the LTIP.

-Service Awards (1)(3) Performanc Performance Awards (2)(3) Name and Position (#) (\$) (#) (\$) Andrew G. Inglis Chairman and Chief Executive Officer 157,500 384,300 837,500 3,274,625 Neal D. Shah (4) Senior Vice President and Chief Financial Officer 77,000 187,880 423,000 1,653,930 Richard R. Clark Senior Vice President and Head of Gulf of Mexico Business Unit 77,000 187,880 493,000 1,927,630 Christopher J. Ball Senior Vice President, Planning and Business Development 77,000 187,880 493,000 1,927,630 Jason E. Doughty Senior Vice President, General Counsel 55,353 135,061 344,647 1,347,570 Thomas P. Chambers (4) Former Senior Vice President and Chief Financial Officer All current executive officers as a group (5 persons) 443,853 1,083,001 2,591,147 10,131,385 All current directors who are not executive officers as a group (5 persons) All employees, including current officers who are not executive officers, as a group (199 persons) 2,029,943 4,965,024 3,933,491 15,379,950
+Service Awards (1)(3) Performance Awards (2)(3) Name and Position (#) (\$) (#) (\$) Andrew G. Inglis Chairman and Chief Executive Officer 233,538 1,847,286 474,154 3,750,558 Neal D. Shah Senior Vice President and Chief Financial Officer 129,177 1,021,790 262,269 2,074,548 Christopher J. Ball Senior Vice President and Chief Commercial Officer 99,525 787,243 202,066 1,598,342 Richard R. Clark Senior Vice President and Head of Gulf of Mexico Business Unit 61,293 484,828 124,443 984,344 Jason E. Doughty Senior Vice President, General Counsel 71,190 563,113 144,537 1,143,288 All current executive officers as a group (5 persons) 594,723 4,704,260 1,207,469 9,551,080 All current directors who are not executive officers as a group (8 persons) 9,714 61,490 All employees, including current officers who are not executive officers, as a group (203 persons) 2,077,050 16,429,466 2,692,797 21,300,024

-(1) These amounts reflect service awards that are scheduled to vest one-third each year over three years, based solely on service.
+These amounts reflect service awards that are scheduled to vest one-third each year over three years, based solely on service.
 The grant date fair values of the service awards reflected in this table were calculated by multiplying the number of shares underlying the service awards by the closing price of a share on the applicable grant date.

-(2) These amounts reflect performance awards, assuming achievement of the applicable performance condition at the target performance level.
-The performance awards are scheduled to vest between 0% and 200% of the target number of shares underlying the award based on attainment of both a service condition that will lapse one-third each year over three years and the specified relative TSR performance condition that will be measured on January 4, 2024.
+These amounts reflect performance awards, assuming achievement of the applicable performance condition at the target performance level.
+The performance awards are scheduled to vest between 0% and 200% of the target number of shares underlying the award based on attainment of both a service condition that will lapse one-third each year over three years and the specified relative TSR performance condition that will be measured on January 3, 2026.
 If either the service condition or the threshold performance condition is not attained, the awards will be forfeited.
 The grant date fair values of the performance awards reflected in this table were calculated by multiplying the target number of shares underlying the performance awards by the closing price of a share on the applicable grant date.

-- (3) If our stockholders do not approve this Proposal 4, the participant may receive on each vesting date, in lieu of any shares that would have otherwise been distributed to the participant, an amount in cash equal to the aggregate fair market value of such shares as of such vesting date. - (4) Mr. Shah was promoted to the position of Senior Vice President and Chief Financial Officer, effective May 11, 2020, when Mr. Chambers ceased serving in that role.
-From May 11, 2020 through December 31, 2020, Mr. Chambers served as Senior Advisor to the Company's Chairman and Chief Executive Officer, working on strategic projects and helping to ensure an orderly transition of his duties to Mr. Shah.
-Mr. Chambers retired from the Company on December 31, 2020.
+If our stockholders do not approve this Proposal 4, the participant may receive on each vesting date, in lieu of any shares that would have otherwise been distributed to the participant, an amount in cash equal to the aggregate fair market value of such shares as of such vesting date.